 We test goodwill for impairment on an annual basis in the month of November, or more frequently if an event occurs or circumstances change that would indicate that impairment may exist.
-In 2022, we bypassed a qualitative assessment and performed a quantitative assessment to determine whether an impairment exists.
+In 2023, we bypassed a qualitative assessment and performed a quantitative assessment to determine whether an impairment exists.
 We determine the fair value of our reporting unit using the income approach and market approach to valuation, as well as other generally accepted valuation methodologies.
 The income approach utilizes a discounted cash flow analysis using management's assumptions.
 The market approach compares our reporting unit to similar companies with the assumption that companies operating in the same industry will share similar characteristics and that company values will correlate to those characteristics.
 If the carrying amount of the reporting unit exceeds the reporting unit's fair value, we recognize an impairment loss equal to the difference between the carrying amount and the estimated fair value of the reporting unit.
-We concluded that there was no impairment of goodwill during fiscal 2022, 2021, or 2020.
+We concluded that there was no impairment of goodwill during fiscal 2023, 2022, or 2021.

-The following table presents the changes in the carrying amount of our goodwill for 2022, 2021 and 2020 (in thousands):
+The following table presents the changes in the carrying amount of our goodwill for 2023, 2022 and 2021 (in thousands):

 Total

-Balance as of January 1, 2020 \$ 31,245
+Balance as of January 1, 2021 \$ 33,001

-Other (1) 1,756

-Balance as of December 31, 2020 \$ 33,001

-Goodwill acquired (2) 10,626
+Goodwill acquired (1) 10,626

 Other (188)

 Balance as of December 31, 2021 43,439

-Goodwill (3) 1,469,880
+Goodwill (2) 1,469,880

-Other (4) (7,128)
+Other (3) (7,128)

-Disposition (5) (650)
+Disposition (4) (650)

 Currency translation (56,283)

-Balance as of December 31, 2022 \$ 1,449,258
+Balance as of December 31, 2022 1,449,258

+Currency translation 23,188

+Balance as of December 31, 2023 \$ 1,472,446